 A disinherited spouse is entitled to a claim of up to one-third of the decedent’s estate.
 A spouse is also entitled to a third of any property the decedent owned up to a year prior to their death, recapturing the property even if the decedent transferred the property to someone else before they died.
 However, spouses often have an inflated estimate of what they should receive as a result of their elective share claim.
 They do not pay attention to the fact that estate expenses and the decedent’s debts reduce the amount of the elective share.
 A spouse can attempt to overvalue the entire estate in the hopes of receiving a higher elective share.
 Sometimes, a spouse attempts to include the executor’s own property in the elective share valuation.
 If a spouse disagrees with the executor over the amount of the elective share, it is up to the spouse to prove to the court how the executor is wrong.
 We vigorously defend executors against a spouse’s attempt to overvalue an elective share.
 More…

-Executors are often in business together with the decedent, having worked in the same company sometimes for decades, having significantly contributed to the company, having a share in the company or receiving compensation from the business.
-Non-executors who are not involved in the business tend to challenge the executor’s share, ignoring the years of hard work that the executor put in to the business.
+Executors are often in business together with the decedent, having worked in the same company sometimes for decades, has significantly contributed to the company, having a share in the company or receiving compensation from the business.
+Non-executors who are not involved in the business tend to challenge the executor’s share, ignoring the years of hard work that the executor put into the business.
 The beneficiaries just want the payout.
 We work hard to show the court that the Executor is entitled to the share of the business and to the income and control of the business.
 More…

 The best estate defense begins at the estate planning stage.
 The best way to avoid an apparent will challenge is to have a New York attorney meet with you personally a few times, thoroughly plan your estate, have an email and document trail establishing that you understand every part of the estate plan and are acting under your own free will, and video-recording the Will Execution Ceremony.
 We will establish your capacity on the video, to erase any doubts.
 At the end of the process, your true heirs will have enough evidence to easily destroy any future Will challenge – they will have the paper and email trail, the video where you are competent and in control, and a New York estate attorney who will testify that you contacted them to make a will, made the will of your own accord and all the procedures were followed.
 More…